Geometry-Aware Probabilistic Circuits via Voronoi Tessellations: Conclusion

 \section{Conclusion}

 We developed a principled foundation for introducing geometric awareness into PCs, by replacing constant sum-node weights with geometry driven gates induced via Voronoi tessellations.
 Our key message is that {\em retaining tractable inference requires geometric alignment with the circuits factorization}, as general Voronoi partitioning breaks recursive marginalization.
-We addressed this tension in two ways: first, we developed a theoretically grounded certified approximate inference framework that preserved geometric expressivity while providing reliable inference.
+We addressed this tension in two ways: first, we developed a theoretically grounded certified approximate inference framework that preserved expressivity while providing reliable inference.
 Second, we identified structural properties on the tessellation under which tractable inference was recovered.
-Finally, we presented a soft relaxation with convergence guarantees that enabled stable gradient based learning, and empirically validated the resulting model on low dimensional geometric manifolds.
-Future work includes extending the framework to learned embeddings, developing tighter certification schemes for scaling to higher dimensional data, and leveraging geometric awareness for continual learning, controlled generation and interpretable anomaly detection using PCs.
+Finally, we presented a soft relaxation with convergence guarantees that enabled stable gradient based learning, and empirically validated the resulting model on synthetic manifolds and tabular benchmarks.
+Future work includes extending the framework to learned embeddings, developing tighter certification schemes via adaptive decompositions and approximate Voronoi diagrams for scaling to higher dimensional data, and leveraging the geometric awareness for continual learning, controlled generation and interpretable anomaly detection using PCs.